Medicare Supplement Plans in New York

 Medicare Advantage Plans in New York

-Medicare Advantage plans are offered by private insurance companies.
+Private insurance companies offer Medicare Advantage plans.
 They’ve been approved by Medicare and are usually an HMO or PPO plan.
 Whichever carrier you chose will then take over as your primary coverage.

 The downside of having a Medicare Advantage plan are the limitations which include: